|

 - Depart for the border crossing and a tour of the Argentine side of the Falls, walking on pathways over the roaring Devil's Throat and other spectacular falls.

-- Lunch included at the Sheraton Hotel, Argentine side of the Falls.
+- Lunch included on the Argentine side of the Falls

 Afternoon